Kung Fu is the process of self-perfection.

 Here is a list of things that have been around as long as Kung Fu: Music, Morality, Friendship, and Love.
 These things have stood the test of time.
 They have an intrinsic importance to humanity.

 Kung fu leaves no stone unturned on the path towards health and wellness.
-Through breathing exercises, Chi Gong improves our circulatory system, strengthens our nerves, enhances the performance of all the internal organs, and builds up our immune system.
+Through breathing exercises, Qi Gong improves our circulatory system, strengthens our nerves, enhances the performance of all the internal organs, and builds up our immune system.
 Gun Fa makes muscles and tendons strong, ligaments flexible, and joints mobile.
-Chin Na teaches us the anatomical properties of the body.
+Qin Na teaches us the anatomical properties of the body.
 Kung Fu technique improves our coordination and our movement.

 Overcoming our fears unleashes our creativity.
 Interaction with an opponent teaches you to keep your cool in the face of danger.
 The development of emotional control greatly decreases stress.
 All of this is Kung Fu: a martial art that guards our health and is, in fact, an art of life.